vmware/terraform-provider-avi/website/docs/d/avi_jwtserverprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `is_federated` - This field describes the object's replication scope.
+If the field is set to false, then the object is visible within the controller-cluster.
+If the field is set to true, then the object is replicated across the federation.
+Field introduced in 20.1.6.
 * `issuer` - Uniquely identifiable name of the token issuer.
 Field introduced in 20.1.3.
 * `jwks_keys` - Jwks key set used for validating the jwt.
 Field introduced in 20.1.3.
 * `name` - Name of the jwt profile.
 Field introduced in 20.1.3.